subhashdixit/DS_Interview_Preparation/Common 100 ML Interview Questions.md

 This table format provides a clear comparison between decision trees and random forests in different scenarios, along with a numerical example to illustrate the concept.

 # 12. Why Logistic Regression is called regression?
+Ans:
+**Description/Explanation:**

+- **Logistic Regression** is a classification algorithm despite its name because it predicts a binary outcome (0 or 1).
+- The term "regression" in its name is a historical artifact, referring to the logistic function used in the algorithm.

+**Numerical Examples:**

+- In a binary classification problem where we predict whether an email is spam (1) or not spam (0), logistic regression might output a probability like 0.75, indicating a 75% chance that the email is spam.
+This is not a continuous numeric value but a probability used for classification.
+- Logistic regression uses the logistic (sigmoid) function, which maps any real-valued number to a value between 0 and 1, making it suitable for classification tasks despite the term "regression" in its name.
+-
 # 13. What is Online Machine Learning?
 How is it different from Offline machine learning?
 List some of it’s applications?
+Ans:
+**Description/Explanation:**

+**Online Machine Learning:**
+Online machine learning, also known as incremental or streaming machine learning, is a machine learning paradigm that involves training models on continuously arriving data.
+Unlike traditional offline machine learning, where models are trained on fixed datasets, online learning adapts to new data as it becomes available.

+**Offline Machine Learning:**
+Offline machine learning, or batch learning, involves training models on a fixed dataset and updating them periodically when new data is collected.
+Models are trained from scratch each time with the entire dataset.

+**Differences:**

+- **Data Handling:**
+  - *Online Machine Learning:* Handles data in a continuous stream, updating models on the fly.
+  - *Offline Machine Learning:* Trains models on a static dataset.

+- **Training Frequency:**
+  - *Online Machine Learning:* Continuous and incremental model updates.
+  - *Offline Machine Learning:* Periodic model retraining.

+- **Resource Usage:**
+  - *Online Machine Learning:* Requires fewer computational resources per update.
+  - *Offline Machine Learning:* Typically requires more computational resources during batch training.

+- **Applications:**
+  - *Online Machine Learning:* Suited for applications with dynamic data and real-time decision-making.
+  - *Offline Machine Learning:* Typically used for batch data analysis and modeling.

+**Numerical Examples:**

+**Online Machine Learning:**
+Imagine a recommendation system for an e-commerce website.
+It continuously collects user behavior data (clicks, purchases) and updates the recommendation model in real-time as users interact with the platform.
+This allows the system to adapt to changing user preferences immediately.

+**Offline Machine Learning:**
+Consider a healthcare system that periodically analyzes patient data to predict disease outcomes.
+The system collects data for a fixed period, such as a month, and then retrains predictive models using this static dataset.
+The models are not updated until the next batch of data is available.

+**Applications:**

+- **Online Machine Learning Applications:**
+  - Real-time recommendation systems (e.g., e-commerce).
+  - Fraud detection in financial transactions.
+  - Sentiment analysis of live social media data.
+  - Predictive maintenance in manufacturing.
+  - Adaptive game AI in gaming.

+- **Offline Machine Learning Applications:**
+  - Batch analysis of historical sales data for demand forecasting.
+  - Training deep learning models on large image datasets.
+  - Analyzing customer churn based on quarterly data.
+  - Annual financial reporting and forecasting.
+  - Conducting research studies on fixed datasets.

+Online machine learning is valuable in scenarios where data arrives continuously and immediate decision-making or adaptation is required.
+In contrast, offline machine learning is suitable for scenarios where data is collected in batches and periodic model updates are acceptable.

 # 14. What is No Free Lunch Theorem?
+Ans:
+**Description/Explanation:**

+- The No Free Lunch Theorem (NFLT) is a fundamental concept in machine learning.
+- It suggests that there is no one-size-fits-all algorithm or model that performs best for all types of problems.
+- NFLT implies that the performance of any machine learning algorithm is highly dependent on the specific characteristics and assumptions of the problem it's applied to.

+**Numerical Examples:**

+1. Suppose you have a classification problem where the data is linearly separable.
+In this case, a linear classifier like Logistic Regression may perform very well.
+However, if you apply a highly non-linear model like a deep neural network without proper data preprocessing, its performance may be inferior.

+2. Conversely, consider a problem where the data exhibits complex, non-linear relationships.
+Here, a decision tree or a random forest might outperform a simple linear model because they can capture intricate patterns in the data.

+3. NFLT also applies to optimization algorithms.
+For example, gradient descent may work well for convex cost functions but struggle to find the global minimum in non-convex functions, where other optimization techniques like genetic algorithms or simulated annealing might be more suitable.

+In essence, the No Free Lunch Theorem underscores the importance of selecting the right algorithm or model based on the characteristics and requirements of the specific problem you are trying to solve.

 # 15. Imagine you are woking with a laptop of 2GB RAM, how would you process a dataset of 10GB?
 # 16. What are the main differences between Structured and Unstructured Data?
 # 17. What are the main points of difference between Bagging and Boosting?